readium/speech/README.md

-  offlineAvailability?: boolean; // If the voice works offline provider?: string;          // Voice provider (e.g., "Microsoft", "Google") isDefault?: boolean;        // If this is a default voice for its language isDeprecated?: boolean;     // If this voice is deprecated isNovelty?: boolean;        // If this is a novelty voice isLowQuality?: boolean;     // If this is a low-quality voice nativeID?: string | string[]; // Platform-specific voice ID(s)
+  offlineAvailability?: boolean; // If the voice works offline provider?: string;          // Voice provider (e.g., "Microsoft", "Google") isDefault?: boolean;        // If this is a default voice for its language isNovelty?: boolean;        // If this is a novelty voice isLowQuality?: boolean;     // If this is a low-quality voice nativeID?: string | string[]; // Platform-specific voice ID(s)